-After several researching and exploring process through the popular online listings.
-The e-commerce business owners decide on what and how.
+After research, the e-commerce business owners decide on what and how.

 Once you determine what products to sell, the question now is how to source your products?

 Inventory is the lifeblood of any e-commerce business.
-As you start-up, there needs to be a continuous flow in the supply.
+So as you start up, there needs to be a continuous flow in the supply.
 Some of the online supply directories are ThomasNet, Alibaba, and GlobalSources.